cache exists in db Search - ManaHive

 Rules

-• A creature that must attack each turn, must only attack once that turn.
+• A creature that attacks each turn if able must attack only once that turn.
 It is not forced into each attack that turn.
+However, a creature that attacks each combat if able must attack again if it can.

 • If you manage to cast this during a main phase of your opponent's turn, that opponent's creatures will untap and that opponent will be able to attack again.
 It will not allow you to attack during their turn.

-• It only creates an additional combat and main phase if it resolves during a main phase.
+• Relentless Assault creates an additional combat and main phase only if it resolves during a main phase.

 • Prices